The-Marcy-Lab-School/react-express-auth/ABOUT.md

 * The `fetchHandler` will return a `[data, error]` tuple which we can return, passing both values along to the component that uses it.
 We let the component handle the error.

 This separation of concerns keeps our component files a bit cleaner while also allowing multiple components to fetch from the same endpoint if needed.

+Errors are handled in the components that use these adapters.

 ### Example Page Component